Frequently Asked Questions

 What GPA do I need to transfer into Economics from another program?

-Around a 2.6, plus a good performance in the relevant Economics and Math courses.
+Around a 2.6 (3.3 for Honours), plus a good performance in the relevant Economics and Math courses.

-Students must complete the appropriate form, which is available from the Undergraduate Program Assistant in the Economics Department.
+Students must complete the appropriate form, which is available from the Undergraduate Program Assistant in the Department of Economics.
 A Departmental advisor must sign this before it is returned to the Program Assistant.

 What are the Math requirements for Economics?

 Students require some mathematical background for their statistics courses: ECON 221/222.
 MATH 201 or MATH 206 is required for ECON 221 and MATH 203 or MATH 209 is required for ECON 222.